Canadian Healthcare Engineering Society

 12.1.1 by the Board of Directors, or

-12.1.2 by petition of at least twenty (20) Members in good standing of the Regular, Associate, Emeritus, or Lifetime Membership.
+12.1.2 by written petition of at least twenty (20) Members in good standing of the Regular, Associate, Emeritus, or Lifetime Membership to the Board of Directors at least by the June Quarterly Board meeting prior to the Annual General Meeting.

 Such proposals shall be forwarded to all Members at least sixty (60) days prior to the Annual General Meeting or a Special General Meeting.